cwensel/cascading/README.txt

 Using:

-  To use with Hadoop, we suggest stuffing cascading-core, cascading-hadoop, and optionally cascading-xml jar files, and all third-party libs (lib/core and lib/xml) into the 'lib' folder of your job jar and executing via 'hadoop jar your.jar <your args>'.
+  To use with Hadoop, we suggest stuffing cascading-core, cascading-hadoop, and optionally cascading-xml jar files, and all third-party libs into the 'lib' folder of your job jar and executing via 'hadoop jar your.jar <your args>'.

-  Note you do not need to pub the lib/hadoop jars in your jar as they are already present in your cluster.
+  Note you do not need to put the lib/hadoop jars in your jar as they are already present in your cluster.

   For example, your job jar would look like this (via: jar -t your.jar)